pbackup12345/xlstm-ts/README.md

 - **Wavelet Denoising**: Noise reduction using discrete wavelet transforms (DWT) for enhanced signal clarity.
 - **Benchmark Models**: Includes leading deep learning architectures for comparison, such as TCN, N-BEATS, TFT, N-HiTS and TiDE.
 - **Comprehensive Evaluation**: Includes metrics such as Accuracy, F1 Score, MAE, RMSE, RMSSE, and MASE.
+- **Interactive Notebooks**: Experiment with pre-defined setups or customise parameters to explore your own datasets.
+- **Extensible Codebase**: Use the modular code in the src/ml folder for your own projects.

 ## 📄 Abstract